Release Date: October 2022 (U.K.), 2023 (U.S.)

 On top of that there are two glass panels in the roof, one over the driver and passenger, and a second larger panel over the rear seats.
 The van also comes equipped with LED headlights and a very large VW logo — just in case you forgot who made it.

-The Cargo variant is a little different, and based on prototype models that have been spotted in action, the design has been altered accordingly.
+The Cargo variant is a little different, and the design has been altered accordingly.
 So think of the regular ID Buzz crossed with a Ford Transit van, and you get the idea.

 VW ID Buzz interior and features

-VW has also promised an augmented reality heads up display, which will project directions directly onto the road in front of you.
-So you shouldn’t need to have to keep checking your phone, or the car’s infotainment screen, to figure out where you need to go.
+VW had also promised an augmented reality heads up display, which was designed to project directions directly onto the road in front of you.
+However this doesn't seem to have appeared in the production model just yet, and might not have made the final cut.